What is rehabilitation?

 Who is involved?

-A patient’s rehabilitation will include some or all of the following, and others may also be involved:
+A patient’s rehabilitation will include some or all of the following:

 • The patient